jessepav/libgdx-wiki-old/Viewports.md

 ### ScalingViewport ###
 The [`ScalingViewport`](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/utils/viewport/ScalingViewport.html)
 ([source](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/viewport/ScalingViewport.java))
 works well when you want to adjust only the ratio of your X and Y values for zooming effects.
-You still need to declare your beginning X and Y values, and [`Scaling.apply()`](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/utils/Scaling.html#apply-float-float-float-float-) will allow you to set your own custom ratios, like gradually zooming in and out.
+You still need to declare your beginning X and Y values, and [`Scaling.apply()`](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/utils/Scaling.html#apply-float-float-float-float-) will allow you to set your own custom ratios, like for gradually zooming in and out.